 We try to define the parabolic cone bore on the basis of these measurements.
 When we take Sax's soprano as an example, it appears that the parabolic cone is one which over its entire length has a long curvature toward the outside or, to be more exact, it is composed of three successive cones, each next cone with a smaller conicity, which together constitute this long curvature.
 It thereby clearly sets itself apart from the straight cone.
 For the alto too this holds true, though a bit less clear-cut, but then it becomes more troublesome.
 Not only the extend to which the cone bulges out lessens when instruments get bigger, but there are more and more details that do not obey this curvature.
 The wide bell, for instance, and in the tenor we find a form at the entrance of the neck that is quite contrary to the parabolic cone.
 Sax by all means did what he deemed necessary in order to make his instruments work and he did not in the first place slavishly obey his own definition.
 Maybe as far as pertaining to patent law, there might have been an advantage as well.

 Apart from that, it is understandable that Sax mentions mouthpiece proportions and the cone shape in one and the same paragraph, as both aspects of his design are related to intonation.
 When you simply attach a bass clarinet's mouthpiece on to an ophicleid (as the story goes) the result will be that the instrument plays annoyingly sharp in the upper half of the second register.
-Although the oboe and the bassoon in principle face the same problems, they are much narrower and being equipped with a double reed, the player can more or less successfully handle the problems with his embouchure.
+Although the oboe and the bassoon in principle face the same problems, they are much narrower and being equipped with a double reed, the player can more or less successfully handle the problems with his embouchure (and still, proportions of the piece of tubing onto which the reed is attached are extremely delicate).
 Not so in the wider saxophone.
 Sax must have found out that a constriction of the bore in the upper end of the cone together with a wide mouthpiece cavity solved his problem sufficiently to turn his invention into an playable musical instrument.
 Both aspects were at the time new developments in the field of instrument making an as such open to patent.